unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 16](Images/Figure16.png)

-Interestingly enough, we can see that over time, as total employee compensation in the state has increased for the federal government industry, the total number of employees has gone down.
-We can see that in this time frame, the number of federal government employees in the state decreased from 20,300 to 17,700 persons but the total compensation in the state increased from $999,528,000 to
+Interestingly enough, we can see that over time, in spite the fact that the total number of employees has gone down, the total employee compensation in the state has drastically increased for the federal government industry.
+We can see that the number of federal government employees in the state decreased from 20,300 to 17,700 persons but the total compensation in the state increased from $999,528,000 to
 $1,629,778,000.
 Let us now move to computing the average federal government compensation per employee.
 Below is an image of the configuration in Chart Lab:

 ![Figure 18](Images/Figure18.png)